-Summer Backpacking near Lake Tahoe has many options, however the opportunity to backpack on the PCT into desolation Wilderness is by far the most sought after experience for hikers in the Central Sierra yearly.
+Summer Backpacking near Lake Tahoe has many options.
+The opportunity to backpack on the PCT into Desolation Wilderness is by far the most sought after experience for hikers in Lake Tahoe basin.

-Backpacking into Desolation Wilderness provides visitors and locals alike a simple well earned separation from the bulk of the crowds and lets you enjoy the serenity and wildness of the desolation wilderness.
-However Staying on the Path of the PCT provides you an opportunity to check off one of the best segments of the famed long distance trail in the high Sierra.
+Backpacking into Desolation Wilderness provides visitors and locals alike a simple well earned separation from the bulk of the crowds.
+Staying on the PCT provides you an opportunity to check off one of the best segments of the famed long distance trail in the high Sierra.

 Here our our tips and favorite lake backpacking locations along the PCT.